elusivecodes/fQuery/README.md

 **Toggle**

-Toggle the visibility of each element.
+Toggle the visibility of each node.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.

 ```javascript
 dom.toggle(nodes);